jamiekowalski/foldingtext-extra/custom_inline_markup.ftplugin/README.md

 By [Jamie Kowalski](github.com/jamiekowalski/foldingtext-extra)

 Add custom inline markup definitions.
-Predefined: `{}` for inline comment and || for inline highlight.
-Since these are given the attributes 'comment' and 'highlight', respectively, they can be selected as such in a node path (and with `#cm` and `#hl` in my filter plugin).
+Predefined: inline comments and highlights like so: `{this is a comment}` `|this is highlighted|`.
+Since these are given the attributes 'comment' and 'highlight' they can be selected in a node path with `@line:comment` and `@line:highlight` (or with `#cm` and `#hl` in my filter plugin).

+Note: if using the 'toggle critic' plugin, be sure to download the latest version of that plugin for compatibility with the custom comment syntax.

 Requires [FoldingText 2.0](http://support.foldingtext.com/discussions/development-versions)

-Note: if using the 'toggle critic' plugin, be sure to download the latest version for compatibility with the custom comment syntax.

 ## Usage